Ivan's Place

 Corroborating Laura Vargas's comment to Peter Holding (above), Blase reports that after we were expelled from Costa Rica, the Costa Rican Association of Jurists demanded that Costa Rica Libre be disbanded because of the attack.

 In the election, Rafael Angel Calderón Fournier, the extreme right-wing candidate who had been ahead in the polls when we arrived, lost to his centrist opponent, Oscar Arias Sánchez.
-Even though he had run a campaign strongly critical of the Sandinistas, Arias would suprise everyone by launching his own Central American peace initiative, for which he received the Nobel Peace Prize on December 10, 1987.
+Even though he had run a campaign strongly critical of the Sandinistas, Arias would surprise everyone by launching his own Central American peace initiative, for which he received the Nobel Peace Prize on December 10, 1987.

 Photo by Sonja Iskov.